-Our Peer Support Worker, (204) 784-4016, is available for support or questions at any point along your journey.
+Our Peer Support Worker is available for support or questions at any point along the client’s journey.

 - Once the client is at a stable dose of their hormone therapy, care will be transferred to their primary care provider

-- Trans health practitioners will send a formal transfer of care letter to primary care providers which details trans health lab monitoring and primary care screening guidelines, and providers are more than welcome to seek further consultation about hormone monitoring and prescribing
+- Trans health practitioners will send a formal transfer of care letter to primary care providers which details trans health lab monitoring and primary care screening guidelines

 - If you are a health care provider seeking consultation for hormone therapy adjustment or dosing, please fax a letter to Klinic or send an e-consult

-- Since practitioners utilize a shared care model, address the consultation letter as, Attention: Trans Health Klinic Practitioners
+- Since practitioners utilize a shared care model, address the consultation letter as, Attention: Trans Health Klinic Practitioner

 Primary Care & Hormone Therapy

-- Hormone therapy prescribing pdf by Klinic Community Health
+- Hormone therapy prescribing by Klinic Community Health

-- Standards of Care for the Health of Transsexual, Transgender, and Gender-Nonconforming People by World Professional Association for Transgender Health (WPATH)– Worldwide clinical guideline for transgender health***
+- Standards of Care for the Health of Transgender and Gender Diverse People by World Professional Association for Transgender Health (WPATH)– Worldwide clinical guideline*** (NEW)

-- Sherbourne Guidelines-Dec-2019 pdf by Sherbourne Health Centre– Ontario’s clinical guidelines for hormone therapy and primary care***
+- Sherbourne Guidelines-Dec-2019 by Sherbourne Health Centre– Ontario’s clinical guidelines for hormone therapy and primary care***

-- Gender-affirming Care for Trans, Two-Spirit, and Gender Diverse Patients in BC: A Primary care toolkit pdf – British Columbia’s clinical guideline for primary care of trans patients***
+- Gender-affirming Care for Trans, Two-Spirit, and Gender Diverse Patients in BC: A Primary care toolkit – British Columbia’s clinical guideline for primary care of trans patients** (NEW)

 Sexual and Reproductive Health

-- Reproductive Options for Trans People pdf by Rainbow Health Ontario***
+- Reproductive Options for Trans People by Rainbow Health Ontario***